Updated on October 10th, 2023by Felix Martinez

 Valuation & Expected Returns

 Given the company’s prospects for growth and competitive advantages, we forecast an earnings growth rate of 5% annually over the next five years.

 However, there is still a lot to like about 3M.
-The company spends heavily on R&D, which has allowed it to create numerous new products that add materially to results.
-And, 3M’s dividend track record is nearly unmatched and the current 3.5% dividend yield is very attractive.
+The company spends heavily on R&D, which has allowed it to create numerous new products that add materially to its long-term growth.

 And, 3M’s dividend track record is nearly unmatched, while the current 6.8% dividend yield is very attractive.